monch1962/minimise-docker-golang-image-size/README.md

 debian-container     latest              a4c67ca2c404        28 seconds ago      776MB
 ```

-Ouch - our 2Mb executable has ballooned to 776Mb when we wrap it inside a Docker container
+Ouch - our 2Mb executable has ballooned to 776Mb when we wrap it inside a Docker container based on the standard Debian base image

 ## golang-latest container